CS2613-WI2023/journal-TashZaman/README.md

 Within the Bitwise operations are AND: "&", OR: "|" and Shift: "^".

 Within the Assignment operations are assign: "=", addition assign: "+=", and subtraction assign: "-=".
+It is important to note that all variables are considered pointers in python.

 ### Code Execution